ritavdwalt/ritavdwalt.github.io/_projects/2021-skripsie.md

 category: "Academic research"
 ---

-South African livestock farmers frequently drive hundreds of kilometers a week solely to verify water levels in remote grazing camps.
+South African livestock farmers frequently drive hundreds of kilometres a week solely to verify water levels in remote grazing camps.
 To eliminate this operational inefficiency, I engineered a complete, automated remote water monitoring system.

-Operating as the **sole systems architect and developer** for my final-year engineering project, I executed the entire product lifecycle - from conceptualizing the RF hardware and writing the bare-metal firmware, to designing a locally hosted, front-end dashboard for the end-user.
+Operating as the **sole systems architect and developer** for my final-year engineering project, I executed the entire product lifecycle - from conceptualising the RF hardware and writing the bare-metal firmware, to designing a locally hosted, front-end dashboard for the end-user.

 The resulting system was successfully deployed and tested in harsh, real-world conditions on a farm in the Western Cape, proving its viability as a scalable agricultural IoT product.